jaclu/tmux-menus/README.md

 ## Recent Changes

-- Removed jk as shortcuts, so they can be used for up/down menu navigation in all menus.
+- Removed all jk shortcuts in menus, allowing for consistent vim style navigation.
 - Plugin is initialized in the background, to cut down on tpm processing time.
 - Further optimized caching, cutting rendeing times in half.